Luis: Okay, I just have one very important question: you got a smoke?

 - Krusty the Clown, an egotistical and careless entertainer, is so addicted to tobacco that even being covered in nicotine patches doesn't prevent him from licking a patch on his elbow.

 - Most smokers really start looking uglier as they get older.
+Apart from their veins turning their skin pale many develop an annoying smokers' cough.

 - Actress Helena Bonham-Carter often plays roles where she looks pale, dresses badly and smokes a cigarette to touch it all off.